Stocks fall broadly on Wall Street as inflation worries grow

-NEW YORK (AP) — Stocks fell in midday trading on Wall Street Friday as investors weighed the latest updates on inflation expectations, consumer spending and corporate earnings.
+NEW YORK (AP) — Stocks fell in afternoon trading on Wall Street Friday as investors weighed the latest updates on inflation expectations, consumer spending and corporate earnings.

 A report showing U.S. consumers raised their expectations for future inflation hurt markets worldwide, offering another signal the Federal Reserve may have to continue aggressively hiking interest rates to temper stubbornly hot inflation.
 The strategy raises the risk of a recession.